ekhadley/zigpres/README.md

 - `std.heap.page_allocator`: A common and generic allocator.
 Asks the OS for large chunks of memory, even for small allocations.
 Talking to the OS makes this allocator relatively slow.
 - `std.heap.FixedBufferAllocator`: Does not use the heap, allocates to a fixed buffer.
 - `std.heap.GeneralPurposeAllocator`: Zig's general purpose allocator.
 Designed to be safe and fast.
 Checks for use of freed memory, memory leaks, etc.
-- `std.heap.c_allocator`: For those who like to live dangerously: extremely fast, but with essentially 0 safety checks.
+- `std.heap.c_allocator`: For those who like to live dangerously: extremely fast, but (because of) essentially 0 safety checks.
-- `std.heap.ArenaAllocator()`: Takes another allocator as argument, and can use it to make multiple instances of that given allocator type.
-The Arena allocator is able to free all memory allocated by its children with one call.
+- `std.heap.ArenaAllocator()`: Takes another allocator as argument.
+Use this to make multiple instances of that given allocator type.
+The arena allocator is able to free all memory allocated by its children with one call.

 Freeing and writing a string with the `GeneralPurposeAllocator` looks like this:
 ```zig